A determinant for automorphisms of groups: Future work

 These are general questions, which can be tackled independently from the study of automorphisms of direct products of groups, which is still ongoing.
 Indeed, there is work to do also for direct products of two indecomposable groups.
 In this case, a possible way to study when direct products of groups have "good" automorphism group can be achieved from a deeper study of incompatible pairs of various kind.
 This problems can also have an interest on their own.
 For instance, a classification of pairs of totally incompatible abelian groups can show to what extent the determinants can be used for the whole automorphism group.

 \begin{prob} Study (centrally/totally) incompatible group pairs. \end{prob}

-Among other things, we believe something can be easily said for indecomposable torsion-free abelian groups of finite rank.
+Among other things, we believe something can be easily said for indecompos\-able torsion-free abelian groups of finite rank.
 On the other hand, as far as central incompatibility is concerned, stem groups suggest the following definition.
 Let $n$ be a positive integer.
-We say that two groups $H$ and $K$ are \textit{(centrally) totally incompatible of length} $n$ or, equivalently, that the pair $(H,K)$ is \textit{(centrally) totally incompatible of length} $n$, if there exists a positive integer $n$ such that, for every $\sigma\in\Hom(H,K)$ ($\in\Hom(H,Z(K))$, respectively), $\tau\in\Hom(K,H)$ ($\in\Hom(H,Z(K))$, respectively), $h\in H$ and $k\in K$, if $\sigma\tau$ and $\tau\sigma$ are normal, then either \begin{itemize} \item[(1)] $(\sigma\tau)^n(k)=1$ or \item[(2)] $(\tau\sigma)^n(h)=1$. \end{itemize} As pointed out in Subsection \ref{SubStem}, if one between $H$ and $K$ is a stem group, then the pair $(H,K)$ is centrally totally incompatible of length $1$.
+We say that two groups $H$ and $K$ are \textit{(centrally) totally incompatible of length} $n$ or, equivalently, that the pair $(H,K)$ is \textit{(centrally) totally incompatible of length} $n$, if $n$ is the least positive integer $n$ such that, for every $\sigma\in\Hom(H,K)$ ($\in\Hom(H,Z(K))$, respectively), $\tau\in\Hom(K,H)$ ($\in\Hom(H,Z(K))$, respectively), $h\in H$ and $k\in K$, if $\sigma\tau$ and $\tau\sigma$ are normal, then either \begin{itemize} \item[(1)] $(\sigma\tau)^n(k)=1$ or \item[(2)] $(\tau\sigma)^n(h)=1$. \end{itemize} As pointed out in Subsection \ref{SubStem}, if one between $H$ and $K$ is a stem group, then the pair $(H,K)$ is centrally totally incompatible of length at most $2$, while if both $H$ and $K$ are stem groups, then the pair $(H,K)$ is centrally totally incompatible of length at most $1$.
 Clearly, if $(H,K)$ is totally incompatible of fixed length, it is also totally incompatible and hence the group $H\times K$ has a well-described automorphism group.
 From this perspective, a study of this pairs can be interesting.

 \begin{prob} Study (centrally) totally incompatible group pairs of length $n$ for a fixed positive integer $n$. \end{prob}